When the dust has settled, a man returns to pick up the pieces of his shattered childhood.

 Or are some things just too broken?

-This full length stage play has undergone a research and development period and is now available for production.
+This full length stage play has undergone a research and development period.
+Plans for its future are TBC!

 My stories aren’t really amusing.